rmt-06-florence-fox/kanban-app/api.doc.md

     **Delete Tasks**
 ----
-  Create belong to user while logged in
+  Delete belong to user while logged in

 * **URL**